tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

   provides application with refresh and access tokens - tokens are valid for the scopes requested only
 - refresh token:
-  - used to acquire new access token
+  - used to acquire new access token (client ID and client secret must be passed as well)
   - stored in database as `OauthToken`
   - never expires
 - access token:
   - used to authorize API calls
   - stored in Rails cache only and fetched again when it expires
   - expires after period of time specified by authorization server

-client ID, client secret and refresh token are used to fetch new access token - when making API call only access token is used.
+- application makes API call using access token only